Purpose of Patents

 They have been abused by Monsanto to let them patent plants known for thousands of years.

 Medical companies patent chemicals and structures in human bodies they had absolutely nothing to do with creating, in particular genes.
-They just carved out a section to claim of the human genome that others previously mapped.
+They just carve out a section to claim of the human genome that others previously mapped.
 They invented genes no more than the European nobles invented or discovered plantations in Louisiana when they drew the boundaries for their claims on a map in a Versailles drawing room.

 Patents have been abused by endless computer companies to block use of ideas as obvious as using a pencil to draw lines would be in the non-computer world.
 In my own case, Peter Norton/Symantec tried to patent an idea I sent them (and all other back up companies) to recover from damaged backup media.
 It was not even their idea.